YeOldeDM/lets-godot-roguelike/posts/step-4-dungen.md

 	var y = ceil(rect.size.height / 2)
 	return rect.pos + Vector2(x,y)
 ```
 We then have two other helper functions; `hline()` and `vline()`.
 These will return to us an array of Vector2 map coordinates representing the "line" of our hallway.
-They both do very similar things, but are different enough to warrent two different functions:
+They both do very similar things, but are different enough to warrant two different functions:

 ```python
 # Get Vector2 along x1 - x2, y